 Betty’s big sis answers to another vintage nickname name.
 We love Molly and lots of girl names starting with P, but somehow Polly remains overlooked.
 The Riverdale character is probably too minor to move the needle much, but maybe it influenced a family or two.
 Fun fact: in both the comics and the show, Polly has two children: Juniper and Dagwood.

-Okay, Sabrina Spellman hasn’t actually appeared in Riverdale – yet.
-But rumors of a crossover or visit from the Archieverse character are constant.
-Sabrina first appeared in a 1962 storyline, but she quickly became popular enough to have her own adventures – including a recent Netflix series.
+Sabrina Spellman only appeared in Riverdale as part of a two-episode crossover.
+But the teenage wtich was introduced to the world via a 1962 storyline in the comics.
+She quickly became popular enough to have her own adventures – including a recent Netflix series.

 Short for Antoinette, it’s a name that sounds like it comes from an earlier era.
 (And it does!
 Toni peaked around 1960; Antoinette earlier in the twentieth century.)
 But Toni Topaz joined the comics as a love interest for Jughead in the 2010s.
 In the series, though, she ends up dating Cheryl instead.